BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ### MICRO ROS

-Follow the instructions below for MICRO ROS installation.
+Follow one of the options below for MICRO ROS installation.

-Complete one of the following options:

 Option 1:
 - Open a terminal and copy the folder microros_ws to the pi using the following command: